-- 1. A proceeding involving "a license, permit, or other entitlement for use" includes all business, professional, trade and land use licenses and permits, and all other entitlements for use, including all entitlements for land use, all contracts (other than competitively bid, labor or personal employment) and all franchises. - 2.
+- A proceeding involving "a license, permit, or other entitlement for use" includes all business, professional, trade and land use licenses and permits, and all other entitlements for use, including all entitlements for land use, all contracts (other than competitively bid, labor or personal employment) and all franchises. - 2.
 Your "agent" is someone who represents you in connection with a proceeding involving a license, permit or other entitlement for use.
 If an agent is acting in his or her capacity as an employee or member of a law, architectural, engineering, consulting firm, or similar business entity or corporation, both the business entity or corporation and the individual are agents. - 3.
 To determine whether a campaign contribution of \$250 or more has been made by you, campaign contributions made by you within the preceding 12 months must be aggregated with those made by your agent within the preceding 12 months or the period of the agency, whichever is shorter.
 Campaign contributions made to different Sacramento Works, Inc. or Sacramento Employment and Training Agency board members or candidates are not aggregated.

 This notice summarizes the major requirements of Government Code Section 84308 of the Political Reform Act and 2 Cal.
 Adm.
 Code Sections 18438.1 - 18438.8.
-For more information, contact HEATHER LUKE, Workforce Development Analyst III, Sacramento Employment and Training Agency, 925 Del Paso Blvd., Sacramento, California, 95815-3608, (916) 263-4072, or the Fair Political Practices Commission, 428 J Street, Suite 620, Sacramento, California, 95814, (916) 322-5660.
+For more information, contact Corey Lagbao, Workforce Development Analyst III, at (916) 263-3838 or Corey.Lagbao@seta.net, or the Fair Political Practices Commission, 428 J Street, Suite 620, Sacramento, California, 95814, (916) 322-5660.